 It’s interesting to note that the movie credits Batjac, John Wayne’s company, as its producer.
 That’s as startling as almost anything else in the picture.

-I have since read Walter Van Tilburg Clark’s original novel — as striking a literary experiment as its adaptation was a cinematic one — and the reading confirms that nearly every line of dialogue in the picture comes directly from the book, and what doesn’t is strongly suggested by it.
-(Arthur talking to Curt on Hal’s behalf, for example.)
+I have since read Walter Van Tilburg Clark’s original novel — as striking a literary experiment as its adaptation was a cinematic one — and the reading confirms that nearly every line of dialogue in the picture comes directly from the book, and what doesn’t (Arthur talking to Curt on Hal’s behalf, for example) is strongly suggested by it.
 What isn’t from Clark is the movie’s least interesting arc: Harold’s “becoming a man.”
 His trial is implied in the novel, but it’s so much a part of the lore of Western pulp that the author wisely eschews it.
 While the filmmakers telescope Curt’s experience in the mountains, from three long nights’ vigils to two — the last being both the most harrowing, and the most hallucinatory — by the novel’s end, when Hal and Joe Sam shoot the (decidedly not black) panther, the reader cannot help wondering whether what Curt hallucinated was entirely based on terrified fantasy.
 Clark, an environmentalist who would seem to have had far more in common with Arthur and Hal than with the dominionist Curt, doesn’t say so outright, but the inescapable conclusion is that the cat is mad.
 If so, it’s a madness that spreads to its human prey, even those kept snugly back home.